EricVernie/templateaddinoutlook/Readme.md

 #Addin-outlook template

-#Step 4 Using Office UI Fabric
+#Step 5 Using ADAL & Microsoft Graph

 ## In order to run nodejs you need to create a certificat using openssl